General Tour Info

 On our village-based tours, the Classic Peaks, The Glacier Express, Jungfrau, Matterhorn, and combined Jungfrau + Matterhorn tours, we stay in very comfortable 3 to 4-star hotels, and take dayhikes each day.
 These also tend to be small, family-run, and filled with traditional alpine-style ambiance.
 Many of our hotels are known locally for their excellent cuisine, and the comfort level is very high.
 You will always have your own bathroom, and will be pampered by the highest standards of service and comfort.

 Our most luxurious tour, The Grand Tour is a village-based tour that takes you to three classic hiking destinations in Switzerland.
 You'll stay in absolute luxury, in the best 4 and 5-star hotels these regions have to offer.
-The hotels are unforgettable, the spas are impeccable, the cuisine is world-class, and - combined with some of the best hiking on this planet - both are truly memorable splurges for a hiking trip in Switzerland!
+The hotels are unforgettable, the spas are impeccable, the cuisine is world-class, and - combined with some of the best hiking on this planet - both are truly memorable splurges for a hiking trip to the Swiss Alps!

 What about our meals?